Architect appointed to design Kingston Centre aged care redevelopment

 Being located at the Kingston Centre means residents will have easy access to a broad range of integrated aged care services including cognitive dementia and memory services, as well as clinics for falls and balance.

-The project is being delivered in partnership with Monash Health and is scheduled for completion in early 2026.
+The project is being delivered in partnership with Monash Health and is scheduled for completion in 2025.